oyep/oyep/README.md

 ## Minimum Legal Requirements.

 Please research your local federal, state, and municipal laws before getting started.
 Your local lab should have a safety officer who can help.

+## License
+OYEP © by Timothy Stiles

+OYEP is licensed under a
+Creative Commons Attribution-ShareAlike 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see <http://creativecommons.org/licenses/by-sa/4.0/>.